 |

-The existing equipment lists are effectively
+the existing equipment lists are effectively

 useless and either need to be rewritten